Blog post: 3 minute read.

 - If you have a subsite that is no longer being used and it happens to be a parent to another subsite that is being used, you cannot remove the parent subsite.

-- If you have a site collection provisioned with the new Modern site experience, you cannot create a modern team site underneath – you can only create a Classic Team site.
+- If you have a site collection provisioned with the new Modern site experience, you can’t create a modern team site underneath – you can only create a Classic Team site.

 Advantages of Site Collections